SanadAlwerfali/API-Documentation/README.md

 The request body contains the user_id.

-The response is "true" if the request was successfully handled "false" otherwise.
+The successful response is the number of notifications marked as viewed, even if 0.

 ```
 Request body: